athoye-fardeen/athoye-fardeen.github.io/_pages/research/urban-heat.md

 - If spatial heterogeneity is present, should environmental and urban planning policies remain standardized throughout a city, or should they be adapted to reflect local conditions?

 ### Key Variables
-- Urban Thermal Field Variance Index (UTFVI) dervided from Land Surface Temperature (LST)
+- Urban Thermal Field Variance Index (UTFVI) derived from Land Surface Temperature (LST)
 - PM<sub>2.5</sub> , NO<sub>2</sub> , SO<sub>2</sub> , CO, O<sub>3</sub>

 <p align="center">